ACTE Announces Oklahoma Counselor as National Award Winner

 mzarcone@acteonline.org

-ACTE Announces Oklahoma Teacher as National Award Winner
+ACTE Announces California CTE Animation & Video Production Teacher as the 2026 National Winner

-Gerth was one of five finalists for the 2025 national title.
+Waynee was one of five finalists for the 2026 national title.
 The national winner was announced at the Awards Gala, recognizing the best CTE educators in the country.
-The event took place on December 4, at ACTE’s CareerTech VISION 2024.
-The Awards Gala was sponsored by Express Employment Professionals, Goodheart-Willcox, The U.S. Army, McGraw Hill and Stratasys.
+The event took place on December 9, at ACTE’s CareerTech VISION 2025.
+The Awards Gala was sponsored by Express Employment Professionals, Goodheart-Willcox, The U.S. Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###